symfony/symfony-docs/contributing/documentation/overview.rst

 =================================

 One of the essential principles of the Symfony project is that **documentation is as important as code**.
-That's why we dedicate a great amount of resources to document new features and to maintain updated the rest of the documentation.
+That's why a great amount of resources are dedicated to document new features and to maintain updated the rest of the documentation.

 More than 800 developers all around the world have contributed to Symfony